 The University Health Network and Mount Sinai Hospital Program began in 2001 with the appointment of its first internationally trained medical graduate, Dr. Andrew Jones.
 Dr. Jones was a Senior Registrar (Senior Fellow) in Medicine from London, UK, with an interest in Critical Care Medicine.
 Following his year in Toronto, he became a Consultant in Intensive Care at Guy’s and St. Thomas’ Hospital, London and a Senior Lecturer with the University of London.

 Under the direction of two former fellows: Dr. Stuart Reynolds (Fellow 2002-2003, Program Director 2004- 2009) and Dr. Andrew Steel (Fellow 2007-2008, Program Director 2009-2016), the International Fellowship Program has since grown considerably.
-The appointments for the current academic year include 9 clinical fellows, 3 clinical research fellows, and 2 research fellows.
-An alternative way in which we measure our success is that since 2001 we have gained more than 60 alumni from 21 countries across six continents.
+The appointments for the current academic year include over 30 clinical and research fellows.
+An alternative way in which we measure our success is that since 2001 we have gained alumni from over 20 countries across six continents.

 International fellows spend approximately equal time at our three university hospitals: Toronto General Hospital, Toronto Western Hospital, and Mount Sinai Hospital.
 In addition to affording fellows the highest standard of general adult intensive care training, each is a tertiary referral centre for subspecialty critical care, as detailed below.